 Moreover, rental income is subject to federal, cantonal and municipal income tax in the canton/municipality where the property is located.
 While the federal corporate income tax rate is uniform in the whole country, the cantonal and municipal income tax rates may vary widely.

-Interest paid on mortgage-secured funding advanced by a bank (or other lender) outside Switzerland to a Swiss borrower is subject to a local interest withholding.
-The applicable rate depends on the location of the property securing the loan.
+Interest paid on mortgage-secured funding advanced by a bank (or other lender) outside Switzerland to a Swiss borrower is subject to a local interest withholding, with the applicable rate depending on the location of the property securing the loan.
 Again, depending on the location of the property, the withholding tax may be anything between 13% and 33%.
 The interest withholding is not levied if the investor is a resident of a benign treaty jurisdiction where the interest clause in the treaty excludes taxation in the source country.

-The holding of a property in Switzerland is also subject to Swiss wealth tax (for individual investors) or capital tax (for corporate investors), respectively.
-The maximum tax rates for the wealth/capital tax vary significantly between the different cantons and municipalities; from around 0.11% in the Canton of Nidwalden to 1.03% in the Canton of Geneva.
+The holding of a property in Switzerland is also subject to Swiss wealth tax (for individual investors) or capital tax (for corporate investors), the maximum tax rates for which vary significantly between the different cantons and municipalities – from around 0.11% in the Canton of Nidwalden to 1.03% in the Canton of Geneva.

-Switzerland was regarded as a stable investment environment with a steady regulatory landscape for a long time.
-However, in recent years, regulatory insecurities have increased due to a range of political initiatives, which touch upon several areas relevant to the real estate sector.
+Switzerland has been regarded as a stable investment environment with a steady regulatory landscape for a long time.
+However, in recent years, regulatory insecurities have increased due to a range of political initiatives that touch upon several areas relevant to the real estate sector.
 As an example, political efforts to limit the free movement of people have led to a significant decrease in immigration into Switzerland.
-Additionally, a tax reform intending to abolish the federal tax on the imputed rental value of properties is currently under discussion.
-Other popular initiatives deal with the phenomenon of urban sprawl and, in this context, intend to restrict construction activities.
+Additionally, a tax reform intended to abolish federal tax on the imputed rental income of properties is currently under discussion.

 Real estate investments